Allen-Synthesis/EuroPi/software/contrib/conway.md

 - `cv4`: outputs a 5V gate every generation
 - `cv5`: outputs a 5V gate signal if the number of births in the last generation was greater than the number of deaths
-- `cv6`: outputs a 5V gate signal if the field has reached a point of stasis
+- `cv6`: outputs a 5V trigger if the field has reached a point of stasis

 ## Stasis Detection